Dementia Care Toronto

 There are also publicly funded seniors' centres with programs throughout Toronto, but these may not have services tailored to the specialized care needs of those suffering from dementia.

-Aside from the main office for Central Toronto, there are regional offices covering other regions within the GTA, including LHIN offices for Mississauga Halton, Central West, Central (meaning Central Ontario), and Central East.
+Aside from the main office for Central Toronto, there are regional offices covering other regions within the GTA, including HCCSS offices for Mississauga Halton, Central West, Central (meaning Central Ontario), and Central East.
 These offices each cover a large area; they are a public health service of the government of Ontario.
-Services recommended by or associated with the LHIN may suffer space shortages, so people may have to wait for proper care.
+Services recommended by or associated with the HCCSS may suffer space shortages, so people may have to wait for proper care.
 Private care services (like those listed on this page) bypass this problem.
 While private health care services cost money, families can use these in a targeted fashion, to get help when they need it.

 Dementia care is not exactly the same as Alzheimer's care